quiltdata/omics-quilt-demo/README.md

 2. Go to Console and find the input bucket
 3. Create Folders `fastq` and, inside that, `<region>`
 4. Upload the JSON file to `s3://<input-bucket>/fastq/<region>/<region>.json`

+TODO: Setup a Quilt package push that does this for you

 ### View the Results